synthetichealth/synthea/docs/users.md

 # options are "none", "simple", or "detailed" (without quotes). defaults to simple if another value is used
 # none = print nothing to the console during generation
 # simple = print patient names once they are generated.
-# detailed = print patient names, atributes, vital signs, etc..
+# detailed = print patient names, attributes, vital signs, etc..
 May slow down processing

 generate.timestep = 604800000
 # time is in ms